Title

 An amendment to the Magna Carta for Disabled Persons in the Philippines provides privileges and incentives, including discounts on services, educational assistance, and tax deductions, for persons with disabilities, while also prohibiting ridicule and vilification of this community.

-Entitlement can be proven by presenting an ID card issued by the city or municipal mayor or barangay captain where the person with disability resides, a passport, or a Transportation Discount Fare Identification Card issued by the National Council for the Welfare of Disabled Persons (NCWDP).
+An identification card issued by the city or municipal mayor or barangay captain of the place where the person with disability resides; the passport of the person with disability; or Transportation Discount Fare ID issued by the National Council for the Welfare of Disabled Persons (NCWDP).

 Analyze Cases Smarter, Faster